Rieti: Climate

-Rieti has a warm-summer mediterranean climate (Köppen climate classification: Csb), which in contrast to most of dry-summer Italy, which mostly has a hot-summer mediterranean climate (Köppen climate classification: Csa).
+Rieti has a humid temperate climate (Köppen climate classification: Cfb) with cool winters and hot summers, and plentiful precipitation throughout the year.

 Government

 Main sights

 The ancient Sabine and Roman city was crowded with buildings, including baths (thermae).
 Only scarce remains were found during excavations in 19th and 20th century: the foundations of a large temple, the stone floor of the main square (forum), walls from private houses, concrete vaults, statues and pottery items.
 The most striking remains are the stone bridge across the Velino river and the viaduct.

 Piazza San Rufo is traditionally considered to be the exact centre of Italy (Latin Umbilicus Italiae).